Paul Kooistra

-Paul Kooistra was the past President of Covenant Theological Seminary, Erskine College and Erskine Theological Seminary in Due West, South Carolina.
+Paul Kooistra is the former President of Covenant Theological Seminary and Erskine College.

-Kooistra was born in Duluth, Minnesota, and received an M.Div. from Columbia Theological Seminary in Decatur, Georgia and a Ph.D. from the University of Alabama.

 Kooistra is a Presbyterian minister and the past coordinator of Mission to the World, the missions agency of the Presbyterian Church in America (PCA).
 He was elected moderator of the 2008-2009 General Assembly of the PCA.

-He served as a pastor and professor at Belhaven College and Reformed Theological Seminary in Jackson, Mississippi, and president of Covenant Theological Seminary (the official seminary of the PCA).

-Kooistra has written devotional booklets Thirty-One Days of Grace, Supper's Ready and Pursuit of Joy.

-On July 18, 2014, he was elected president of both Erskine College and Erskine Theological Seminary, which are affiliated with the Associate Reformed Presbyterian Church.
+On July 18, 2014, he was elected president of Erskine College, which is affiliated with the Associate Reformed Presbyterian Church.
 He resigned in 2016.